jan-henkel/char-rnn-tf/README.md

   --type {lstm,rnn,gru}
                         rnn type
   --layers NUM_LAYERS   number of layers
-  --layer-norm LAYER_NORM
+  --layer-norm          use layer normalization. has no effect on anything
-                        use layer normalization. has no effect on anything other than lstm
+                        other than lstm
   --embed-dim EMBEDDING_DIM
                         embedding dimension. defaults to one-hot encoding if not specified
   --hidden-dim HIDDEN_DIM
-                        rnn hidden layer dimension
+                        rnn hidden layer dimension --nobias              don't learn bias for character scores

 model save and restore settings:
   --save-dir SAVE_DIR   optional, defaults to path derived from input file